mehulagg/gitlab_test/doc/development/testing_guide/frontend_testing.md

 ### Follow the user

 The line between unit and integration tests can be quite blurry in a component heavy world.
-The most important guideline to give is the following:
+The most important guideline is:

 - Write clean unit tests if there is actual value in testing a complex piece of logic in isolation to prevent it from breaking in the future
 - Otherwise, try to write your specs as close to the user's flow as possible